 Have there been times when I just wished I could turn myself off for a while and take a rest from the internal junk mail?

-If I take the time to clear my mind several times a day, if I can stop what I am doing and be utterly still for even a few seconds, I may notice an immediate difference in the depth and creativity of my next thoughts.
+If I take the time to clear my mind several times a day, if I can stop what I am doing and be utterly still for even a few seconds, I may notice an immediate difference in the depth and creativity of the next thoughts.
 The “calm forest pool” is not always easy to attain, but it can be immensely valuable and pleasant.

 How long can I let my mind be still?